0dan0/qr/docs/control/notes/README.md

 ## HERO12 Black

+### 2.32.70 - December 12, 2024
+- Added variable $f to determine how full the SD Card is.
+Returns -1 if the SD card is ejected, or storage remaining in GBytes.
+Use $f:U for storage used in GBytes. e.g. `$PMSG="$f GB"!R`
+- Added support for printing the contents of fourCCs directly `"bitrate $BITR"` and `"Owner $OWNR"` are now supported.
+- Added SHEL - Using $SHEL=1 enables a command shell for Labs over a USB serial port.
+Every experimental, and looking for feedback.
+Connect to COM at 115200 8N1.
+All QR code command work, just type them.
+Used $ commands will report their data back to the shell, e.g. $BITR or $A or $p:T to read variables.
+- Fixed range time conditional in form >time<time(TRUE)~(FALSE) the else wasn't be processed.
+- Fixed for scripts Photo follow by a sleep.
+- Fixed WBDV red channel clipping (overflow).
+- Fixed voice control enabling in Labs

 ### 2.30.70 - November 13, 2024
 - Added *DRFT=1 for automatic clock fix.
 - Added *DRFS=-11.3 for a fixed clock fix.
 - Added mPp1 or p.5 for interval photo
-- Added STOP=x for Stop Motion where is x the number for frame to store per shutter press.
-Works great with the remote.
+- Added STOP=x A Stop Motion extension where is x the number for frames to store per shutter press.
+This modify timelapse video.
+It is recommend to make a stop motion preset with this command ```mT$PRES="0,STOP"mTr5Xp4``` Works great with the remote.
 Mode button ends capture.
 - Added ONIO=x Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.
 - Added DIVE=1 - optimizing the Hypersmooth stabilization for underwater.
 The water refractive index defaults to 1.335 (good for fresh and salt water), if you know your area RI is significantly different DIVE=r where r can be 1.3 to 1.45 is supported.
 - Added WARM=x and COOL=x to offset white balance.
 WARM is good to use with DIVE, so you can improve the red respond for deeper dives.